10 Tips for Preparing Your Investment Property for Marketing

 Depending on the time of the year, make sure your property’s temperature is comfortable.
 During warmer months, turn on any ceiling fans and lower the thermostat, so that the home becomes a comfortable place to escape the heat.
 You want prospective tenants to feel instant relief from the heat once they enter your home.
 While it’s cold out, raise the thermostat.
 It’s very uncomfortable for tenants to walk into a house that is so frigid, it seems like it’s been abandoned.
 You want the prospect to feel they are entering a warm and cozy space.

 A foul odors in a home can be the largest turn-off for a potential tenant.
 Overwhelming and foul odors will cause a prospective tenant to run.
 Whether it’s an odor from pets, cooking, or others, make sure to eliminate unpleasant smells before showings!
 Imagine you were the prospective tenant and ask yourself if the odors are acceptable.
 It’s easy to become “immune” to odors within your own home, but there are affordable ways to make a home smell good, from inconspicuous wall plug-ins to even baking before a showing.

 Open the blinds and curtains and turn on every light in the property.
 A dark room can be a turn-off to a prospective tenant.
 You want the prospect to feel like the property offers a bright, open and cheery environment.

 As a savvy investor, it’s understandable to want to save money but cutting corners will not help your property get rented faster, and that can cost you more in the long run.
 Always maintain the perspective of a tenant and ask yourself if you would live in the property in its current condition.
-Following these 10 simple steps will help you get your property ready for marketing to ensure that is ready for photographs and so that it is rented quickly.
+Following these 10 Tips for Preparing Your Investment Property for Marketing to get your property to ensure that is ready for photographs and so that it is rented quickly.